Irving Fish: Early career

-Irving A. Fish was born on August 25, 1881, in Racine, Wisconsin as the son of John T. Fish and Eliza Sampson.
-His father was an attorney and veteran of American Civil War for Union as captain in 13th Wisconsin Infantry Regiment.
-Irving graduated from the high school there and enrolled the University of Wisconsin in Madison, Wisconsin in summer of 1899.
-While at the university, he was a member of the Cadet Corps and enlisted the Wisconsin National Guard.
+Irving A. Fish was born on August 25, 1881, in Racine, Wisconsin; he was the son of John T. Fish and Eliza Sampson.
+His father was an attorney and Union veteran of the American Civil War, serving as a captain in the 13th Wisconsin Infantry Regiment.
+Irving graduated from the high school in Racine and enrolled at the University of Wisconsin in summer of 1899.
+While at the university, he was a member of the Cadet Corps and enlisted in the Wisconsin National Guard.

-Fish graduated with Bachelor of Laws in June 1903 and promoted to captain in the 1st Wisconsin Infantry Regiment.
+Fish graduated with a Bachelor of Laws in June 1903 and was promoted to captain in the 1st Wisconsin Infantry Regiment.
 He was admitted to the State Bar of Wisconsin in 1903 and began practice law in Racine and then Madison, Wisconsin.
-In 1907, Fish moved to Milwaukee and began working for a law firm Quarles, Spence & Quarles.
-He rose to the rank of Major in the National Guard by February 1913 and when his regiment was called up for federal service in July 1916, he served on the Mexican Border during Pancho Villa Expedition.
+In 1907, Fish moved to Milwaukee and began working for the law firm Quarles, Spence & Quarles.
+He rose to the rank of Major in the National Guard by February 1913, and when his regiment was called up for federal service in July 1916, he served on the Mexican Border during Pancho Villa Expedition.

-Upon the United States entry into World War I, 1st Wisconsin Infantry was converted to 120th Field Artillery Regiment and embarked for France as the part of 32nd Infantry Division after a period of intensive training.
+Upon the United States entry into World War I, the 1st Wisconsin Infantry was converted to 120th Field Artillery Regiment and deployed to France as part of the 32nd Infantry Division after a period of intensive training.
 Fish then participated in the Battles of Marne, Oise and Meuse-Argonne Offensive on the Western Front and returned stateside as Colonel.